The Italian Indirect Object Pronouns Explained

 le (them f.) |

-As you can see, for the forms of mi, ti, ci, vi there is no difference between direct and indirect pronouns.
-You only need to think of a difference just for the third person singular and plural.
+Important to notice: As you can see in the pronouns chart above, the forms of mi, ti, ci, vi are the same for direct and indirect pronouns.
+It means, that you’ll only only need to think of a difference between direct and indirect pronouns just for the third person singular and plural (lo, la, li, le, gli, le).

 Direct pronouns and indirect pronouns: the difference explained

-The million dollar question is when to use direct pronouns and to use indirect pronouns.
+The million dollar question is when to use direct pronouns and and when to use indirect pronouns.

 - La preferiamo – we prefer it [“la” and “it” replace “la cucina italiana”]